beejjorgensen/bgc/src/bgc_part_2200_unicode.md

 ## Unicode in C

-Before I get into encoding, let's talk about Unicode from a codepoint standpoint.
+Before I get into encoding in C, let's talk about Unicode from a code point standpoint.
 There is a way in C to specify Unicode characters and these will get translated by the compiler into the execution character set^[Presumably the compiler makes the best effort to translate the code point to whatever the output encoding is, but I can't find any guarantees in the spec.].

 So how do we do it?

-How about the euro symbol, codepoint 0x20AC.
+How about the euro symbol, code point 0x20AC.
 (I've written it in hex because both ways of representing it in C require hex.)
 How can we put that in our C code?